It’s been years since I’ve bought any kind of salad dressing, in fact, no one really does it here.

 - Salt and Pepper

-- Place a small covering of salt and a dash of pepper over the bottom of the bowl.
+- Place a small covering of salt and a dash of pepper over the bottom of your salad bowl

-- Finely chop 1/4 of a shallot and add to the bowl
+- Finely chop your shallot and add it to the bowl

-- Using a generous soup spoon measure a nice white wine vinegar into the bowl to melt the salt
+- Using a generous soup spoon measure a nice Red or White wine vinegar into the bowl to melt the salt

 - Add 3 soup spoons of olive oil and mix